-Many like to call these units auto-wah pedals because they really have a lot of things in common with classic wah pedals.
-They have that recognizable peak that moves across the frequency range but auto-wah is just one type of a filter pedal.
+Many like to call these units auto-wah pedals because they have a lot of things in common with classic wah-wah pedals.
+They have that recognizable peak that moves across the frequency range but auto-wah is just one type of filter pedal.

-Those would be some of our first choices when it comes to envelop filter pedals and as you can see, they are pretty different in many ways, whether it comes to sound character or functionality.
+Those would be some of my first choices when it comes to envelope filter pedals and as you can see, they are pretty different in many ways, whether it comes to sound character or functionality.
 Still, it’s hard to go wrong with any of them.

 Of course, some of them are rather straightforward and put the focus on classic funky tones.
 On the other hand, some of them offer a much wider tonal range and leave plenty of room for further experiments.
 It’s all about your preferences and what you want from this effect.

 My top envelope filter pedal pick is the Electro-Harmonix Q-Tron+ Envelope Filter Pedal.
 The quintessential vintage pedal that offers great flexibility and functionality.